ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-edge.md

  * Gateway cluster with Juniper® vSRX
  * Gateway cluster with FortiGate® Virtual Appliance
- * FortiGate Security Appliance

  The gateway cluster is deployed in the same data center as the consolidated cluster.

-The gateway cluster is available for all firewall appliances except for **FortiGate Security Appliance**.

 The data center of the consolidated cluster must be available for gateway cluster deployment.
 Gateway cluster deployment is not supported for **Dallas 09**.
 {: note}